-The contacts in the KA-2L are high performance miniature switches.
+The contacts in the KA-2L are high-performance miniature switches.
 Because the float will be immersed in liquid, it is not recommended to switch pump motor currents directly through the float switch.
-Rather use a heavy duty relay, or contactor, between the float switch and the pump.
+Instead, use a heavy-duty relay, or contactor, between the float switch and the pump.

-Wiring the KA-2L sensor is done in only a few easy steps as shown in the below illustration.
+Wiring the KA-2L sensor is done in only a few easy steps as shown in the illustration below.

 - Connect conductor # 1 (white) to the Line Power.

 - Connect conductor # 2 (black) to the switch side of relay/contactor.

 - Connect the power side of the relay/contactor to the Line Power.

 - Connect the relay/contactor power contacts to the pump.

 Note: The relay/contactor R1 should be a Double Pole Single Throw (DPST) type with one contact R1B rated to carry the voltage and current required by the pump’s horsepower rating.

 When the liquid is at the low level, the pump will start filling the tank with liquid.
 When the liquid reaches the full level point, the pump will turn off.
 The pump will stay off until the liquid falls back to the low level point where the process will repeat.